CelsonF/30-days-of-html-css-js/README.md

 # 30-days-of-css

-Repository for solution challenger of CSS 3 - in thirty days.
+Repository for solution challenger of HTML + CSS + JS - in thirty days.

 ## Recomendations